mimnix/mimnix/README.md

 - 👋 Hi, I’m @mimnix
 - 👀 I’m interested in cloud computing and DevSecOps
-- 🌱 I’m currently learning as much as I can
+- 🌱 Visit my blog at https://blog.mliq.xyz
 - 💞️ I’m looking to collaborate on awesome things